wcedmisten/better-osm-taginfo/README.md

 ## Current Limitations

-* The `Distribution of values` section is a fixed width and cannot be widened to match the available space
+* The `Distribution of values` section is a fixed size and doesn't expand to fill the available space
 * The height of the Chronology graph is still not responsive
 * The image under `Wiki` is usually only 300px, which does not utilize the full width on desktop